HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Initialize the player video stream system internally.
 It is necessary to use this function before anything else.

 #### protected void Release()
 Free all resources internally.
-When using different scenes, it's necessary to call this function before changing the scene.
+In the SDK v4.3.0 and below, it's necessary to call this function before changing between Unity scenes or before quitting the application.
+In the SDK v4.4.0 and above, the release is called automatically when changing scenes or quitting the application and it's not required to call this function.

 #### protected void Play(int playerIndex)
 Play a certain stream giving a **playerIndex**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.